Downlink/test/Readme.md

 });
 ```

 ### Remote Application Code Editing

-Using the browser interface, you can download, edit and upload your application code from or into your remote clients and devices from anywhere.
+Using the browser interface, you can download, edit and upload your application code from your remote clients and devices from anywhere.

-To allow the browser to communicate with your application, you need to edit your project's package.json and add the following *m2mConfig* property
+To allow the browser to communicate with your application, add the following *m2mConfig* property to your project's package.json.
-as shown below.

 ```js
 "m2mConfig": {